 However, I made one exception, and that is Colex Holdings Ltd (despite the relatively high stock price).
-There are many factors on why I decide to purchase this stock, eg. strong fundamentals, high growth, low PEG & intrinsic value etc…and one of the factor interestingly is because it is one of the most (if not the most) “un-glamorous” & obnoxious business I can find in the Singapore Stock Market.
+There are many factors on why I decide to purchase this stock, eg. strong fundamentals, high growth, low PEG & intrinsic value etc…and one of the factors interestingly is because it is one of the most (if not the most) “un-glamorous” & obnoxious business I can find in the Singapore Stock Market.
 Well, I will consider a funeral house the worst (but I can’t find one in the Singapore Stock market), and waste management comes a very close second.

 To maybe elaborate this better, let me invent this “Glam” index to rank the basket of stocks in my portfolio.
 1 being the least glamorous stock and 10 being the most glamorous stock.
 This is purely base on my own definition (there are no hard facts supporting the ranking).

-One explanation (I reckon) is that my earlier stocks were base on well known companies that are big and famous.
+One explanation (I reckon) is that my earlier stocks were base on well-known companies that are big and famous.
 Hoping that they would be too big to fail.
 At that time, I seldom look ‘under the hood’ at their financials (too lazy), and my decision is based more on their brand name and size.
 In a way, I view these companies from the perspective of an employee.
 Let’s say you are a young dude with loans to service, and a family to take care of, you as an employee might tend to look for big stable companies / MNCs that provide above average starting pay, good job prospect & opportunities to learn.
-Well it is not uncommon for any self respecting honours / masters (dean list) grads (with the exception, for people whose dad or mom owns a SME and are tasked with helping or taking over the ‘family’ business) to search for jobs in the well known MNCs like SIA, Goldman Sachs, Merrill Lynch, CapitaLand, Keppel…etc. After all these companies are big, stable corporations that compete with the best in the world and they would demand the most from the brightest employees (and consequently would be willing to pay top dollar & provide nice perks for the best) – in stark contrast to the many ‘sweat shops’ around.
+Well it is not uncommon for any self respecting honours / masters (dean list) grads (with the exception, for people whose dad or mom owns an SME and are tasked with helping or taking over the ‘family’ business) to search for jobs in the well known MNCs like SIA, Goldman Sachs, Merrill Lynch, CapitaLand, Keppel…etc. After all these companies are big, stable corporations that compete with the best in the world and they would demand the most from the brightest employees (and consequently would be willing to pay top dollar & provide nice perks for the best) – in stark contrast to the many ‘sweatshops’ around.

 This is perhaps where I err.
 While some of the criteria, which are used as a yard-stick by an employee in assessing a company is important in evaluating whether it is a good company/ stock to purchase, these criteria may not be the most important.